caipeide/autorace/README.md

 ## Notes

+1. The ip address of the car may change automatically (it will change only once after each boot).
+If your JupyterLab losts connection, check if the car's ip is changed.
+If so, using the new ip to refresh the browser.
+2. If you collect lots of data, for example, more than 1000 images in a tub under `data/` folder, DO NOT try to open the tub folder and view images through JupyerLab, because it will cost much time to load the files and the GUI may freeze.
+You can transfer the data to your laptop to view.
-1. Do not directly turn off the power when system is running.
+3. Do not directly turn off the power when system is running.
 Open a terminal and do`sudo shutdown`first to shutdown the OS system, then turn off the power.
-2. If the RC-Car crashes into the track fence at a high speed, the front wheels are likely to get stuck at their drive rods.
+4. If the RC-Car crashes into the track fence at a high speed, the front wheels are likely to get stuck at their drive rods.
 Then you have to remove the two drive rods and reinstall them, which is a little troublesome. *It is suggested to simply removing the drive rod of the two front wheels, then this problem can be solved.* **Other hardware modifications are not allowed.**
-3. You are free to DIY your own algorithms to drive the car for competition, but the following functions in this repo should be kept:
+5. You are free to DIY your own algorithms to drive the car for competition, but the following functions in this repo should be kept:
    1. Press `ENTER` to start the car immediately when using autopilot mode
-4. If you think coding with Jupyter Lab is boring because it lacks code navigation functins like `go to defination` and `code suggestions`, you can choose [VSCode](https://code.visualstudio.com/) for development.
+6. If you think coding with Jupyter Lab is boring because it lacks code navigation functins like `go to defination` and `code suggestions`, you can choose [VSCode](https://code.visualstudio.com/) for development.

 >Visual Studio Code has a high productivity code editor which, when combined with programming language services, gives you the power of an IDE and the speed of a text editor.
 [In this topic](https://code.visualstudio.com/docs/editor/editingevolved#_quick-file-navigation), we'll first describe VS Code's language intelligence features (suggestions, parameter hints, smart code navigation) and then show the power of the core text editor.